Zamiell/stardew-valley/Min-Max_Guide.md

   * The best way to farm copper ore is by doing floor 21 over and over.
   * The best way to farm iron ore is by doing floor 41 over and over.
   * The best way to farm gold ore is by doing floor 81 over and over.
+* When you get to floor 100, don't immediately take the Stardrop.
+Save it for when you are completely out of energy.
+(It restores all of your energy in addition to increasing the maximum amount of energy.)

 ### Weather Modifications